Hooray for Hollywood? Not among aldermen angered by street closings

 Waguespack said his residents “don’t always buy the economic impact argument.”

-“We’ve been hearing about that for the last decade or more.
-But when you try to tell that to a resident or business that gets their car towed — or a principal whose school drop-off zone is blocked off — I can’t repeat what is told to us on the phone.”
+“Try to tell that to a resident or business that gets their car towed — or a principal whose school drop-off zone is blocked off.
+I can’t repeat what is told to us on the phone,” Waguespack said.

+“When they see three blocks of cars towed or moved out of the way, hopefully before they get towed, then half-a-block or a corner being used for that film shoot, they get very angry.”

-Ervin said the “oohs and aahs” that greet recognizable stars quickly dissipates into, “When are they leaving?”
+Ervin said the “oohs and aahs” that greet recognizable stars quickly dissipate into, “When are they leaving?”

 “We like it, but we also need to help mitigate the impact,” the alderman said.